microsoft/fluentui/rfcs/react-components/styles-handbook.md

 ## `makeStyles`

 `makeStyles` is used to define style permutations in components and is used for style overrides.
-Returns a [React hook][react-hook] that should be called inside a component:
+It returns a [React hook][react-hook] that should be called inside a component:

 ```js
 import { makeStyles } from '@griffel/react';